 Like bun cha, this is one of the most beloved foods in northern Vietnam.
 Named after the restaurant that popularized it over a hundred years ago, cha ca la vọng is a classic Hanoi specialty of grilled turmeric-marinated catfish served with a forest of fresh dill.

 To make cha ca, catfish caught from the rivers of northern Vietnam are cut into matchbox-sized nuggets that are marinated in galangal, turmeric, and other spices.
 They’re grilled on charcoal before being brought out to pan fry on your table with heaping amounts of fresh dill and spring onions.

 Once ready, the nuggets of fish are served with rice vermicelli, roasted peanuts, and coriander, along with a dipping sauce made with nuoc cham (fish sauce), vinegar, and garlic.
 If you like, you can also add a bit of Vietnamese shrimp paste (mam tom) mixed with lime juice.

-Cha ca was popularized by the La Vong restaurant in Hanoi.
+Cha ca was invented and popularized by the La Vong restaurant in Hanoi.
 It’s still open today though based on its negative reviews, it’s best days may be behind it.
 There are better places to have cha ca in Hanoi.